davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 }
 ```

 If the number is big enough, this code will crash the C program when it's run!
-It's really important to understand why (Stack Smashing), so we need to have a handle on how the OS manages a process' memory during execution.
+It's really important to understand why (Stack Overflow), so we need to have a handle on how the OS manages a process' memory during execution.

 ##### Part 2:  Process Address Spaces